Eykam/DroneStudio/PROGRESS.md

 teacher position-loop redesign is now THE land blocker.
 Open question to quantify during the redesign: is 0.5m reachable at all under m2 actuation latency, or does tier-0 land radius need to move?

+## Teacher position-loop redesign (2026-09-05 PM): land teacher 6/16 -> 11/16

+Follow-up to the dag10 teacher-lever rejection.
+Reachability study FIRST (m2_teacher_reach.py): spawned at alt 1.4m, offsets to 2m, a position PD through the teacher's own attitude pipeline settles to sustained dxz 0.02-0.09m in 1.6-3.6s - the 0.5m tier-0 radius is REACHABLE with 5-10x margin; the teacher's +-1m limit cycle was a tuning bug (velocity-saturated loop rectifying plant lag), not a physics limit.
+Best gains kp=1.2, kd=2.0 (higher gains oscillate MORE - latency-limited).

+Redesign (t4_pilot.py, land_descend only unless noted):
+1. Terminal horizontal: direct position PD (kp 1.2, kd 2.0, accel clip +-2.5) replacing the v_des-saturation loop.
+2. land_descend latched with hysteresis (unlatched gate mode-flickered into porpoise crashes).
+3. Center-first descent gate: vy_des = -0.25 only when dxz <= max(0.25,
+   0.5r); while centering, POSITION-hold at 1.2m (kv 0.25) - a velocity
+   hold sagged through SoC drift faster than the trim integrator winds.
+4. Low+in-gate commit: alt<0.35 and dxz<=r -> vy_des=-0.35.
+5. SoC feedforward now applied in integrator mode too (was stateless-only;
+   FF carries the sag, integrator mops residual).
+Also touches hover_hold.
+6. Cushion-arrest fast-wind: the descent arrests quasi-statically at the max-GE equilibrium (~0.09m); trim integrator winds 10x (0.008/step) when arrested low with a descent command - breakthrough in ~1-2s.
+THIS was the last blocker: the old teacher's 6/16 successes relied on slow integrator wind-through over 10-15s, which the 60-step skim-kill preempted (the yardstick change broke the old teacher's own mechanism).

+Sim skim-clock refinement (headless_main.zig): the clock now ticks only when |vy| < 0.05 (a true park), not while the vertical loop is actively working through the cushion.
+Yardstick note: dag10 itself trained against the v1 clock; v1->v2 changes only WHEN the clock ticks, and dag10's null result (BC reward-blind) is unaffected.

+Teacher census (16 heldout tier-0 land cells, m2): 11/16 success (was
+6/16).
+Remaining 5 are APPROACH-phase, not terminal: 1 off-pad transit miss (dxz 3.25), 2 transit timeouts (alt 1.3-2.2, never reached the gate), 2 slow-centering timeouts at alt 0.8-0.9.
+Terminal landing accuracy is fixed; approach-phase robustness is the next teacher item if land labels need more yield.